 It is long past the time to enact an energy policy that strengthens our economy and protects our health and the environment.
 Texas, in particular, is well positioned to reap the benefits of the clean energy economy.
 Solar resource potential in Texas is among the highest in the nation and Texas already ranks first for installed wind capacity.
 Unfortunately, seniors, children, and those with respiratory illnesses such as asthma are at risk because of the polluters’ irresponsible efforts to avoid shifts to solar and wind power.

 Unfortunately, some in Congress are turning a necessary policy debate into just one more forum in which to attack clean energy initiatives.
-As an active member of the House Sustainable Energy and Environment Coalition and a supporter of renewable energy tax credits, I agree with the President and Pope Francis that we cannot continue to ignore the most critical environmental challenges we must address.
+As an active member of the House Sustainable Energy and Environment Coalition and a supporter of renewable energy tax credits, I agree with Pope Francis that we cannot continue to ignore the most critical environmental challenges we must address.
 I will continue working toward an energy policy that makes the best use of taxpayer dollars to vigorously promote clean, renewable energy.
 With my support, Congress has already expanded tax incentives for renewable power and provided resources to help finance renewable energy facilities.

 Climate Change and the Environment